 During the ramp-up period when we enter into new markets, certain of the regional operating entities, which we refer to as our "unconsolidated regional operating entities," are wholly owned and operated by a regional sponsor.
 These unconsolidated regional operating entities operate exclusively under our "J&T" brand.
 We enter into cooperation agreements to allow these unconsolidated regional operating entities to operate under our brand in their respective jurisdictions, under which regional sponsors are allowed to use our logo, brand names and our JMS system.
+See "- Customers" and "- Suppliers" in this section for more details on our relationship with and measures to manage unconsolidated regional operating entities.
 Typically, we design, invest in and direct the construction of sorting centers in these regions, and designate regional sponsors to execute sorting and transportation processes according to our requirements and standards.
 Unconsolidated regional operating entities utilize our network infrastructure such as sorting centers and line-haul when transferring parcels, and we charge fees for the use of our infrastructure as well as other operational and system support.
 Regional sponsors in charge of such entities also benefit from incentive arrangements for achieving certain KPIs in their respective markets.

 Typically, we seek to acquire from our regional sponsors their interests in these regional operating entities in exchange for interests in our Company once we determine that such entities have achieved certain level of business stability in their relevant market.
-This allows the regional sponsors to share the success of our Group and further align our interests toward long-term global growth.
-For example, in 2021, we acquired majority interests in unconsolidated regional operating entities in Thailand and Indonesia.
+This allows the regional sponsors to share our success and further align our interests toward long-term global growth.
+For example, in 2021, we acquired majority interests in unconsolidated regional operating entities in Thailand and Indonesia after regional sponsors in Thailand and Indonesia had set up an effective network in their respective regions, demonstrated a track record of collaborating with each other, and proved their abilities to fulfill requirements of our e-commerce partners in the respective regions.
 We do not maintain any fixed protocol or quantitative criteria to assess potential acquisitions of unconsolidated regional operating entities.
 Instead, we consider a series of factors, including, but not limited to, parcel volume, end customer relationship, performance of network partners, and operating results, among others, to assess business stability in a certain market.
+Prior to the acquisitions of the SEA entities, the SEA entities were both our customers and our suppliers.
+We accounted for the parcel volume they delivered under our brand and we charged network service fees and delivery services fees from the SEA entities.
+See "- Customers" in this section and "Financial Information - Critical Accounting Policies and Estimates - Revenue Recognition - (1) Express delivery services - (ii) Services provided to unconsolidated operating entities of regional sponsors."
+After we acquired the SEA entities, we consolidated the revenues attributable to and the costs incurred by the SEA entities such as transportation costs and delivery costs.
+Meanwhile, we integrated the customer resources and network of the SEA entities to provide consistent services to customers and improve their operating efficiencies through integrated centralized planning of the routes and resources.